CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

    ![](../media/img91.png)

-1. Enter an example question such as `When will I receive W2 form?`.
-The questions are now answered by the Copilot by searching a knowledge base and providing the answer you can review this by navigating back to the command prompt and viewing the output.
+27. Enter an example question such as `When will I receive the W2 form?`.
+The questions are now answered by the Copilot by searching a knowledge base.
+You can review this by navigating back to the command prompt and viewing the output.

    ![](../media/img92.png)

    ![](../media/img93.png)

-### Task 3: Deploy HR/Payroll copilot application to Azure
+### Task 3: Deploy the HR/Payroll Copilot application to Azure

-1. In the LabVM, open File Explorer navigate to the `C:\LabFiles\OpenAIWorkshop\infra` path, right-click on the `main.bicep` file, and select open with  **Visual Studio Code**.
+1. In the LabVM, open File Explorer, navigate to the `C:\LabFiles\OpenAIWorkshop\infra` path, right-click on the `main.bicep` file, and select open with  **Visual Studio Code**.

     ![](../media/img41.png)

-2. In the **appsettings** section of `main.bicep` file, replace the values below with the ones you copied previously in the text editor.
+2. In the **appsettings** section of the `main.bicep` file, replace the values below with the ones you copied previously in the text editor.
 Next, press **CTRL + S** to save the file.

       ```
-      AZURE_OPENAI_API_KEY:'YOUR_OPENAI_KEY' //#Replace with the OpenAI Key.
+      AZURE_OPENAI_API_KEY:'YOUR_OPENAI_KEY' //#Replace it with the OpenAI key.
-      AZURE_OPENAI_ENDPOINT:'YOUR_OPENAI_ENDPOINT' //#Replace with the OpenAI Endpoint.
+      AZURE_OPENAI_ENDPOINT:'YOUR_OPENAI_ENDPOINT' //#Replace it with the OpenAI Endpoint.
       AZURE_OPENAI_EMB_DEPLOYMENT:'YOUR_EMBEDDING_MODEL' //#Replace with your embedding model name.
       AZURE_OPENAI_CHAT_DEPLOYMENT:'YOUR_GPT_MODEL' //#Replace with your Open AI Chat Deployment name.
       AZURE_SEARCH_SERVICE_ENDPOINT:'YOUR_SEARCH_SERVICE_ENDPOINT' //#Replace with Search Service Endpoint.